 Whatever their purpose, for the first time in their long history, the Nazca Lines are now threatened with serious defacement.
 Although prohibited, there has been extensive foot and vehicular traffic over the lines in recent years, particularly by looters stealing artifacts from the ancient tombs in the area.
 Also contributing to the problem is increased tourist activity and the nearby Pan-American Highway.

-Although economics plays a key role in the situation—too little funding exists to protect the site, and tourism and the artifact trade contribute to a depressed local economy—there is hope that the situation can be turned around.
+This is an encouraging development, and brings hope that the situation can be turned around and the Nazca lines can be protected.
 It would be truly unfortunate for these fascinating structures to be lost after resisting destruction for so many centuries.

 After all, they are not only a part of the rich cultural heritage of the area—which also includes the remains of the great Inca empire—but they offer a unique chance to put oneself into the minds of those who lived so long ago.
-This is what makes the Nazca Lines so fascinating for modern folk: their inscrutable mystery, which cannot be explained away by even the savviest of detectives. —Morgen Jahnke
+This is what makes the Nazca Lines so fascinating for modern folk: their inscrutable mystery, which has lasted over the course of centuries.